Our team

 Partner

-Lyndsey has over fifteen years of experience advising companies on high stakes business and communication challenges.
+Lyndsey has over twenty years of experience advising companies on high stakes business and communication challenges.

-Lyndsey has over fifteen years of experience advising companies on high stakes business and communication challenges.
+Lyndsey has over 20 years of experience advising companies on high stakes business and communication challenges.

 Lyndsey works closely with the highest levels of leadership, Boards, communication and IR teams, as well as external advisors, on matters where reputational vulnerabilities may impact media, customer, investor, employee, and public perception.
-Lyndsey assists clients with a range of complex issues including: cybersecurity, crisis and issues management; M&A, IPOs, shareholder activism; and litigation.
+Lyndsey assists clients with a range of complex issues including cybersecurity, crisis and issues management, M&A, and litigation.

-In addition to her work on special situations, Lyndsey provides ongoing support to clients, offering strategic counsel around important company milestones, financial announcements, and media relations.
+In addition to her work on special situations, Lyndsey provides ongoing support to clients, offering strategic counsel around important company milestones and challenges, financial announcements, and media relations.

 Prior to Kekst CNC, Lyndsey worked for Paul, Weiss, Rifkind, Wharton & Garrison LLP, assisting on complex litigation matters involving government regulatory investigations.
-She has been a guest lecturer at Brown University and NYU’s Stern School of Business, and is involved with the Center for Discovery, a non-profit organization servicing children and adults with severe disabilities, medical frailties and Autism Spectrum Disorders.
+She has been a guest lecturer at Brown University and NYU’s Stern School of Business.

 Lyndsey holds a BA in English, cum laude and with distinction in all subjects, from Cornell University.